-Withdrawal: Students who withdraw from the program for any reason must: conduct a meeting with program faculty to discuss his/her intent to withdraw prior to withdrawing; submit a written statement to the program director withdrawing from the program; and follow any additional steps outlined in the withdrawal procedures in this catalogue.
+Withdrawal: Students who withdraw from the program for any reason must: conduct a meeting with program faculty to discuss his/her intent to withdraw prior to withdrawing; submit a written statement to the program director withdrawing from the program; and follow any additional steps outlined in the withdrawal procedures in this catalog.
 Students who seek to reenter the program at a later date must receive permission from the program prior to reentering.
 Before granting permission to return, the program reserves the right to: assess and require that program competencies (cognitive and skill) have been met, and/or request additional evaluations that would support the student's eligibility to reenter the program and that program required technical standards have been met.
 Any and all requests will be considered on a case-by-case basis and the program reserves the right to deny the request to reenter.

-Probations, suspensions, and/or dismissals of students are executed by the Provost and are reflected on transcripts.
+Probations, suspensions, and/or dismissals of students are executed by the Dean, College of Health Sciences and Human Services, and are reflected on transcripts.